Secured vs. unsecured debt consolidation loans

 Peer-to-peer loans are funded by individual investors.
 Companies like Prosper match these investors to applicants who meet their lending criteria.
 You may be eligible for a loan even if you don’t have perfect credit.

-The downside is your borrowing costs may be higher with poor credit than they would if you took out a home equity loan.
-Furthermore, some peer-to-peer loans come with brief repayment periods.
+The downside is your borrowing costs may be higher with poor credit than they would if you took out a secured loan, like a home equity loan.
+Some peer-to-peer loans also come with brief repayment periods, which may result in high payments over a short time.

 Balance transfer credit card

 If you qualify for a balance transfer credit card and budget right, you might be able to avoid interest altogether.
-Here’s how it works.
+There are parameters to be aware of, however, and you should know the full process before applying.

 But beware: If you still have a balance at the end of the introductory period, you will be charged interest.
 Average credit card interest rates are higher than average personal loan rates.